 \subsection{bioSBM: a covariate dependent MMSBM for long-range chromatin contacts}

 A key difference between standard relational data and the biological setting we consider is the availability of a wealth of additional data in biology.
 While Hi-C measures contact patterns between chromosomal regions, a variety of biochemical assays, such as ChIP-seq~\cite{johnson_genome-wide_2007}, provide 1D genomic maps of specific epigenomic marks at such regions.
-In our model, we integrate this ChIP-seq data as a vector of biochemical covariates associated with each node, and which modulates the probability of each node belonging to the different communities.
+In our model, we integrate the information from ChIP-seq data as a vector of biochemical covariates associated with each node, and which modulates the probability of each node belonging to the different communities.

 Formally, bioSBM is a hierarchical Bayesian model~\cite{allenby_hierarchical_2005,gelman_bayesian_2014} over weighted graphs.
 Graph nodes $i\in\{1,\ldots,N\}$ represent a set of contiguous genomic regions of fixed length.
 The observed weighted network has adjacency matrix $Y$, with $Y_{ij}$ representing the logarithmic OE Hi-C contact frequency (Sec.~\ref{sec:SBMs}) between region $i$ and $j$.
 The observed weighted network is assumed to be generated according to the latent distributions of group memberships for each node/genomic region, as well as the matrices that specify group-group interaction strengths.
-Each node $i$ has an associated membership proportions' vector $\theta_i$, where $\theta_{ig}$ denotes the probability of node $i$ belonging to group $g$, allowing nodes to belong to multiple classes and display interactions that are context-dependent.
+Each node $i$ has an associated membership proportions' vector $\theta_i$, where $\theta_{ig}$ denotes the probability of node $i$ belonging to group $g$, allowing nodes to belong to multiple communities and display interactions that are context-dependent.

-The group-group interaction strengths are defined by matrices $B$ and $\sigma^2$, where $B_{gk}$ and $\sigma^2_{gk}$ represent the mean and variance of the strength of interaction between class $g$ and class $k$.
-For each pair of nodes $(i,j)$, discrete variables $z_{ij}$ and $z_{ji}$ denote the group membership of $i$ when interacting with $j$, and vice-versa.
+The group-group interaction strengths are defined by matrices $B$ and $\sigma^2$, where $B_{kg}$ and $\sigma^2_{kg}$ represent, respectively, the mean and variance of the strength of interaction between community $k$ and community $g$.
+For each pair of nodes $(i,j)$, discrete variables $z_{ij}$ and $z_{ji}$ denote the group membership of $i$ when interacting with $j$, and viceversa.